daniel-neyla/motiv8/README.md

 - Share their tasks, goals, and daily habits
 - Join others on shared routines (e.g. workouts, cooking, studying)
 - Hold each other accountable
-- Support each other using positive messages
+- Support each other using encouraging messages
 - Learn from one another’s journeys, not their highlight reels

 ---